 Sometimes it feels like our work has little to do with our business.
 We spend time reading e-mails, untying logistical knots, dealing with miscommunication, shuffling paper, or trying to sort out who owns what and why that thing is unfinished.
 Busy work can be so overbearing that it becomes difficult to notice snags.
-So the question is: does your business need process automation help?
-Here is the simple way to tell: assume it does.
+So the question is, does your business need digital process automation help?
+The most straightforward answer is to assume it does.

-This is a valid assumption to make considering that businesses are meant to grow but won’t if their processes are stuck in the past.
-Systematization of processes through technology, and personnel workflow optimization are crucial components for your company to take advantage of its own potential.
+This answer is a valid assumption to make considering that businesses are meant to grow but won’t if their processes are stuck in the past.
+Systematization of operations through technology and personnel workflow optimization are crucial components for your company to take advantage of its potential.

-Snags are not just part of a business process
+Snags should not be a normal part of a business process

-A snag can be anything from the burdensome time it takes to sift through e-mail, to the difference between automated data entry and spreadsheet typing.
+A snag can be anything from the difficult time it takes to sift through e-mail, to the difference between automated data entry and spreadsheet typing.

 For those with the right frame of reference, it might be easy to spot snags.
-For others, they may lack exposure to possible solutions.
-Companies with the right financial composition should start by entrusting the task of finding snags to the most informed, clairvoyant individual.
-Often, this is the person who ends up contacting Whiting House in search of custom proprietary process automation options.
+For others, they may lack exposure to possible low-code development solutions.
+Companies with the right financial composition should start by entrusting the task of finding impediments to the most informed, clairvoyant individual.
+Often, this is the person in search of digital process automation options who ends up contacting Whiting House.

 How much paper is lying around the office?

-A crucial indication of lax process optimization is lots of paper.
-If you’re reading this then you know all too well that stacks of paper in many industries is a sign of outdated procedure.
+A significant indication of lax process optimization is lots of paper.
+If you’re reading this, then you know all too well that stacks of paper in many industries is a sign of outdated procedure.
 Unless regulation demands it, it’s time to automate paper processes.
-This will save on office supply cost, increase employee engagement, and quicken whatever it is that paper concerns.
+This automation will save on office supply cost, increase employee engagement, and quicken whatever it is that paper concerns.
 Time to go paperless.

 Recurring confusion in long-thread e-mails

-We’ve provided process automation help to companies who simply wanted to cut down on inbox size.
+We’ve provided process automation help to companies who merely wanted to cut down on inbox size.

 It is one thing to centralize communication, but it’s another to ensure systematic categorization.
 Bulging inboxes are stressful.
-But at the same time, they’re indicative of those snags we’re looking for.
+But at the same time, they’re indicative of those snags.
 Maybe Human Resources needs a more intuitive way of organizing employee information.
-Perhaps accounting wants to track tasks and hours and they’re lacking effective software.
+Perhaps accounting wants to track tasks and hours, and they lack adequate software.

 Production and its cost are causing hiccups

-Regardless of where the snag is, we know it is there when what we produce is constantly running into problems.
+Regardless of where the snag is, we know it is there when what we produce is continuously running into problems.
 Be it clerical, technological, labor, or legal, production snags are serious.
-Sometimes manufacturing processes can be further improved by reviewing the technological oversight on all levels of production.
+Sometimes manufacturing processes can be further improved by reviewing the technical oversight on all levels of production.

 Fresh eyes are a great boon to help discover these types of snags.